Qengineering/YoloCam/README.md

 The real beauty of YoloCam lies in its ability to generate triggers when objects are detected.<br><br>
 Each recognized object is tested to see if it should trigger an event.<br>
 The event can set or reset an output pin in the case of the GPIO version.<br>
-Either send you an email or start a recording if you have the email version.<br><br>
+Either, send you an email or start a recording if you have the email version.<br><br>
-Now it's easy to make a video of your dog chewing your slipper when you're not at home.<br>
+Now it's easy to make a video of your dog chewing your slipper when you're not home.<br>
 Or a burglar in your backyard, without your cat always setting off the alarm.<br><br>
 The Wiki page [Triggers](https://github.com/Qengineering/YoloCam/wiki/Triggers) gives you all the instructions you need to set the most sophisticated trigger events.<br><br>
 ![output image]( https://qengineering.eu/images/YoloCamAdGitAdRpi4_4.webp)